Neoteroi/Torino/README.md

 # Torino
-Torino is a media storage explorer for Azure created by [Roberto Prevato](https://github.com/RobertoPrevato), consisting of:
+Torino is a files storage explorer created by [Roberto Prevato](https://github.com/RobertoPrevato), consisting of:

 * a back-end API that provides the necessary features to